MicrosoftLearning/20486D-DevelopingASPNETMVCWebApplications/Instructions/20486D_MOD10_LAB_MANUAL.md

 1. Run all tests.
     >**Note:** The **Test Explorer** displays 2 passed tests: **IsIndexReturnsAllShirts** and **IsGetFormattedTaxedPriceReturnsCorrectly**.

->**Results**: After completing this exercise, you will be able to create a test class and test a controller while fixing its code.
+>**Results**: After completing this exercise, you will be able to test a controller using a fake repository.

 ### Exercise 3: Implementing a Repository in MVC Project